 He performed two critically-acclaimed revues on The Second City e.t.c. stage: Apes of Wrath and Soul Brother, Where Art Thou?
 He is also an alumnus of The Second City Touring Company and has performed in The Second City Guide to the Opera, The Second City Improv All-Stars, Baby Wants Candy, The Beatbox, and in shows at iO Chicago (The Improvised Shakespeare Company, Musical Armando) and ComedySportz.
 You might have seen him in videos for The Onion, the webseries Game Bros or on Chicago Fire and Sirens.
+He also provides the voice for DQ the elf on the comedy podcast Hello From the Magic Tavern.
 He loves superheroes, video games, his wife Rebecca and his dog Captain Trond (not necessarily in that order).

 He is a proud member of SAG-AFTRA and Actors’ Equity.